swaggyerror/Instant-Discord-Roblox-Link-Joiner/README.md

 # Instant-Discord-Roblox-Link-Joiner

-### Known Issue: Either the Link is Invalid or because share links sometimes don't work after a while of use.
+### Known Issue: Share links sometimes don't work
+Cause: Either the Link is Invalid or because share links sometimes don't work after a while of use.
 Close roblox and wait a bit then it should work again.

 **HOW TO INSTALL:**
 1. [Install Vencord (if you haven't already, click here)](https://vencord.dev/)